Himesh-29/Covid-Tracker-Project/README.md

 #### 3) Carousel has become unresponsive, added the fade in and interval functionality in carousel and removed the carousel-indicators class.

 ### Suggestion from my side: Insteading of displaying 29 states, shall we create a table on the main home page which will show the cases for each state, rather than user searching a particular states?

-#### Ayush: Ya, we can do this, but, I suppose, the data of the state which the user wants to search, will be tough for him.
-Say, the name of the state starts with T (Telangana or TamilNadu), then he will have to search all the way through different states, which would be tideous for him ig...
-So, I suppose, it would be better if we keep the search functionality...

-### Btw, yeh update kab kiya tune?
-Mai actually aaj dekh paya hu na, that's why...
-Abhi woh github regularly check nhi kar pa raha hu